LanceMcCarthy/CustomXamarinDemos/README.md

 ## RenderImage

 This solution contains a Dependency Service that allows you to cature any part of the UI and render it as a PNG image.
-See <a href="https://github.com/LanceMcCarthy/CustomXamarinDemos/blob/master/RenderImage/README.md" target="_blank">the demo's readme</a> for more info
+See [the specialized README](https://github.com/LanceMcCarthy/CustomXamarinDemos/tree/main/src/RenderImage) for more info.

 ![UI Image Renderer](https://user-images.githubusercontent.com/3520532/44611891-1c9fb700-a7d2-11e8-95e1-ea0cc8b6eed6.png)